 - Easily navigates through the business, cutting through organisational barriers and red tape

-- Is a proven winner and has an resolute self belief
+- Is a proven winner and has a resolute self-belief

 - Just gets on and deals with the ambiguity thrown up by change